This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 By Ayad Maher

 A recently published study suggests that the symptoms we experience may be determined by the change in our brain’s ability to release dopamine.
-The research only describes the reaction of heavy or frequent users, people who were treated as ‘dependent on cannabis’ after using marijuana daily for many years.
+The research only describes the reaction of heavy or frequent users, people who were treated as "dependent on cannabis" after using marijuana daily for many years.
 As you probably know, marijuana tolerance can be a problem even for someone who recently started smoking regularly.
 But, of course, there is next to no research on this matter.
 Not yet, anyway.
-With more legalization comes more and better research.
+With more legalization comes more and better and more reliable researches.

 Regular smokers won't see value with reducing their cannabis intake.
 To some cannabis smokers, it is their daily medicine.
-There is more than one reason why a cannabis consumer might want, or sometimes need to take a tolerance break, t-break, from marijuana.
+There is more than one reason why a cannabis consumer might want, or sometimes need, to take a t-break, here are couple:

 1. Lowering cannabinoids threshold.
-For the same reason we talked about earlier, regaining the ability to obtain a high easier and with using less plant material thus saving money and getting more out of your smoking sessions.
+For the same reason we talked about earlier, regaining the ability to obtain a high easier and with using less herb thus saving money and getting more out of your smoking sessions.

 2. Professional reasons.
 For those who are looking for new jobs might want to get THC out of their systems as they face a mandatory drug testing.
 The process of flushing the THC out of your system naturally may take some time especially for frequent smokers and people who participate in vaping THC concentrates.

 3. Court orders, probation, and other legal issues.
-These are other reasons to take a tolerance break, obviously not for marijuana tolerance reasons.
-If you were traveling in places where cannabis is hard to find, or sometimes extremely prohibited (like in Thailand), you’re gonna have to take this tolerance break whether you like it or not.
+These are other reasons to take a t-break, obviously not for marijuana tolerance reasons.
+If you were traveling in places where cannabis is hard to find, or sometimes extremely prohibited (like in Thailand), you’re gonna have to take this t-break whether you like it or not.
 Remember, just because you are from somewhere that allows recreational or medical cannabis use does not mean it is permitted everywhere.